- Cyber incident signs

 Step 2: Safe browsing

-Safe browsing refers to using best practices when surfing the internet; some websites use deprecated cryptography with weak ciphers or invalid certificates that are easy to crack, which allow the cybercriminals to obtain the transmitted data in clear text.
+Safe browsing refers to using best practices when surfing the internet; some websites use deprecated cryptography with weak ciphers or invalid certificates that are easy to crack, which allows cybercriminals to obtain the transmitted data in clear text.

 This will help enforce data encryption at motion.
 The page won’t render if the website supports deprecated or expired SSL or TLS.